ConnorMinielly/cat-dog/README.md

 # Areas For Improvement

 - Most production API's should include some sort of authentication, or at the very least rate limiting rules to prevent abuse.
-- The CI/CD process could be improved a bit, I'd prefer something declared in code as opposed to automatic deploys from a third party.
+- The CI/CD process could be improved a bit, with better test reporting and tracking of deploys.